weensy/weensy.co/content/blog/why-naver-is-disgusting/index.md

 ---
 title: Why Naver is disgusting
 date: "2019-11-21"
-tags: [Devlog, disgusting, naver, fake-blog]
+tags: [disgusting, naver, fake-blog]
 description: The news is that Line and Yahoo have decided to join hands in order to compete with Google, Amazon, Facebook and Apple.
 So I post my usual thoughts.
+idx: ture
 ---

 Naver is a search engine and web portal in Korea.